 The Council manages the Collection Fund and accounts for business rates on behalf of itself, Worcestershire County Council, Hereford and Worcester Fire and Refuse Authority and Central Government.
-The Council share of business rate assets and liabilities in 2021/22 was 40% in accordance with the Worcestershire Business Rate Pilot Pool that operated for that year.
-This was in line with 2020/21.
+The Council share of business rate assets and liabilities in 2020/21 was 40% in accordance with the Worcestershire Business Rate Pilot Pool that operated for that year.
+This compared with 40% in 2021/22.